 - Leave the hive on a permanent slope.
 If sloping the hive backwards it is important to ensure that water can’t enter the front of the hive.
 A sloped landing board can minimise this.

-Note: Both the Flow Hive 2 and the Flow Hive Classic are designed with an inbuilt slope for optimal harvesting
+Note: The Flow Hive 2+, Flow Hive 2 and Flow Hive Classic are designed with an inbuilt slope for optimal harvesting

 For advice on moving a beehive once the bees are housed read our FAQ on How to move a Flow Hive.
 You can also consult a beekeeping book, the Flow Community Forum or your local beekeepers’ association.